 For participation, applicants need to be based in the Washington, D.C., area.
 The program is unpaid and nonresidential.
 Successful applicants are expected to attend the monthly seminars (to be held after working hours), although additional events and meetings will be scheduled.

 This is a very competitive program, limited to 30 fellowship positions.
 Before applying, please consider if your professional and personal obligations will allow you to participate fully.
-Please also bear in mind that due to the likely ongoing impact of the pandemic, sessions will initially be conducted virtually until such time as the Endowment permits in-person meetings with appropriate social distancing restrictions.
+Please also bear in mind that it is our intention to meet in person, but sessions may be conducted virtually depending on the local health situation.

 - Fellows need to be based in Washington, DC.

 - Fellows are expected to attend a minimum of two-thirds of the monthly round tables.
 Attendance at other events (such as happy hours and career development seminars) is optional.

 Applicants are asked to complete the application form below, which includes the following required documents: